dotnet/arcade/automated-image-generation13997.md

 ## Rollout and Deployment

-- A new Azure DevOps build pipeline will take this tool from artifacts and executes it.
+- A new Azure DevOps build pipeline will take specific version of this tool from artifacts and executes it.

 - In a case of issues, it is still possible generate images manually.